Curiosities of Port Louis, part I !!!

 And continuing my saga of revising old posts and updating text and pictures , I take you to the citadel city of Port Louis.
-A very nice quant place, hope you enjoy the post and thanks for reading my revisions.
+A very nice quant place,worth the detour.
+Let me tell you on the curiosities of Port Louis, part I !!!
+Hope you enjoy the post as I.

 There is a nice Church of Notre Dame de l’Assomption, done between 1660-1670, and renovated in 1835, located at the Place Notre-Dame.
 The Church was burned by the wild crowds in 1910 and rebuilt later.
 From the old church we see the facade from the renaissance pseudo classic , it has a square belltower pierce by bays decorated with pilastres.
 The bell dates from 1853.